Ēostre: Erroneous association with Ishtar

-In 1853, Scottish protestant minister Alexander Hislop published The Two Babylons, an anti-Catholic tract.
+In 1853, Scottish Protestant minister Alexander Hislop published The Two Babylons, an anti-Catholic tract.
 In the tract, Hislop connects modern English Easter with the East Semitic theonym Ishtar by way of folk etymology.
 For example, from The Two Babylons, third edition:

 What means the term Easter itself?
 It is not a Christian name.
 It bears its Chaldean origin on its very forehead.
 Easter is nothing else than Astarte, one of the titles of Beltis, the queen of heaven, whose name, as pronounced by the people of Ninevah, was evidently identical with that now in common use in this country.
 This name as found by Layard on the Assyrian monuments, is Ishtar.

 Because Hislop's claims have no linguistics foundation, his claims were rejected, but the Two Babylons would go on to have some influence in popular culture.
 In the 2000s, a popular Internet meme similarly claimed an incorrect linguistic connection between English Easter and Ishtar.

 Science and technology

+The name has been adopted for an asteroid (343 Ostara, 1892 by Max Wolf).

+Music

-The name has been adopted for an asteroid (343 Ostara, 1892 by Max Wolf), In music, the name Ostara has been adopted as a name by the musical group Ostara, and as the names of albums by :zoviet*france: (Eostre, 1984) and The Wishing Tree (Ostara, 2009).
+In music, the name Ostara has been adopted as a name by the musical group Ostara, and as the names of albums by :zoviet*france: (Eostre, 1984) and The Wishing Tree (Ostara, 2009).